bgonzalezbustamante/Public-Presentations/README.md

 ### About Me

-I am completing my DPhil (PhD) dissertation in the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) and [St Hilda's College](https://www.sthildas.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), United Kingdom.
+I am a post-doctoral researcher in Computational Social Science at the [Faculty of Governance and Global Affairs at Leiden University](https://www.universiteitleiden.nl/en/governance-and-global-affairs), Netherlands.
+I hold a [DPhil (PhD) in Politics from the University of Oxford](https://www.politics.ox.ac.uk/), United Kingdom.

 Further details on my website [bgonzalezbustamante.com](https://bgonzalezbustamante.com/).